amini-allight/steam-static-shortcuts/readme.md

 ./SteamStaticShortcuts.AppImage /home/user/Documents/config
 ```

-If you want to use the image conversion feature as described above supply the special `convert-images` argument:
+If you want to use the image conversion feature mentioned above supply the special `convert-images` argument:

 ```sh
 export STEAM_USER_ID=1234567890